square/jetpack/README.markdown

 * Force your ruby webapp to load files from a jar or war.

-In short, Jetpack creates a little self-contained JRuby/Jetty/vendored-gem world around your ruby project, which you only need transport to a server and fire up using a JRE.
+In short, Jetpack creates a little self-contained JRuby/Jetty/vendored-gem world around your ruby project, which you only need to transport to a server and fire up using a JRE.

 Jetpack's implementation mainly consists of an [honest, proletarian, bash-like ruby script](https://github.com/square/jetpack/blob/master/bin/jetpack).